axayhegde/nodeFsShowDown/README.md

 Create a Node App to perform below operations

-*To Create a new folder
+1. To Create a new folder.
-*To retrieve the file names inside any folder in one depth *To delete a folder
+2. To retrieve the file names inside any folder in one depth.
+3. To delete a folder.
-*To Read a Text file and display the content of text file in console
+4. To Read a Text File and display the content of the text file in console.
-*To send new text into an existing text file.
+5. To send new text into an existing text file.